Roman rule, Moorish occupation, imperial aspirations and a catastrophic earthquake: Lisbon has experienced them all.

 Lisbon is one of the world’s oldest cities.
 During the Neolithic period, pre-Celtic tribes inhabited the region.

 Archaeologists claim that Phoenicians established a trading port here in the sheltered Tagus estuary.

 The Romans began a 200-year reign here in 205BC.
 Lisbon became one of the most significant cities in the Iberian Peninsula, particularly when Julius Caesar became governor in 60BC.

 Lisbon was later occupied by a succession of conquerors, most notably the Moors for 450 years from AD711, when the city prospered as a trading centre.

 In 1147, Christian crusaders reconquered the city and in 1255, Lisbon became the Portuguese capital.

-As a city, Lisbon reached its zenith in the 14th and 15th centuries, when its explorers cconquered the world's oceans and the city was at the heart of an empire that stretched from Brazil to India.
-Many of its grandest buildings, such as those along the waterfront in the suburb of Bélem, are legacies of that Golden Age.
+Lisbon reached its zenith in the 14th and 15th centuries, when its explorers conquered the world's oceans; the city was at the heart of an empire stretching from Brazil to India.

-Lisbon's transformation over the last decade has helped the city finally grow up.
+Though on shaky ground economically since the 2008 financial crisis, Lisbon's transformation has finally helped the city grow up.